0xd13a/0xd13a.github.io/_posts/2017-01-03-2016-SANS-Holiday-Hack-Challenge-Writeup.md

 sh-4.3$ ./ActivateTrain
 ```

 Once the train is activated we travel back in time to 1978.
-After visiting the different halls and picking up coins we finally find and rescue Santa in DFER room adjacent to the Workshop.
+After visiting different halls and picking up coins we finally find and rescue Santa in DFER room adjacent to the Workshop.

 ![santa]({{ site.baseurl }}/images/sans2016/santa.png)